playermissile/scrolling_tutorial/index.rst

            sta delay_count
    ?exit   jmp XITVBV      ; exit VBI through operating system routine

-It uses the delay count so that the screen is not scrolled too quickly so that it is not controllable by the user with a joystick.
+It uses the delay count so that the screen is scrolled slowly enough to allow reasonable control with a joystick.
 Experimentation resulted in 5 being the lowest number of vertical blanks between updates; fewer frames between updates (meaning the scrolling gets updated faster) made precise controlling of the movement very difficult.

-The console key handling subroutine:
+The console key handling subroutine checks for **Option** or **Select** being
+pressed:

 .. code-block::

    check_console
            lda CONSOL
-           cmp #7          ; nothing pressed
-           beq ?not_anything
-           bit pressed     ; something already pressed?
-Wait until released bmi ?exit       ;   before allowing anything new cmp #3          ; option by itself
+           cmp #7          ; are no console keys pressed? beq ?not_anything ; yep, skip all checks bit pressed     ; something already pressed?
+Wait until released bmi ?exit       ;   before allowing anything new cmp #3          ; is OPTION pressed by itself? bne ?not_option ; nope, not that; check something else lda #$ff        ; store value to indicate console key is pressed sta pressed
-           bne ?not_option
-           lda #$ff
-           sta pressed
-           lda SDMCTL
-           cmp #$22
-           beq to_wide
-           bne to_narrow
-   ?not_option
-           cmp #5          ; select by itself
-           bne ?not_anything
-           lda #$ff
-           sta pressed
-           lda vscroll_x2
-           beq to_2x
+           lda SDMCTL      ; check current playfield width cmp #$22        ; is it normal width? beq to_wide     ; it's currently normal, switch to wide bne to_narrow   ; otherwise it's wide, switch to normal ?not_option
+           cmp #5          ; is SELECT pressed by itself? bne ?not_anything ; nope, not that; check something else lda #$ff        ; store value to indicate console key is pressed sta pressed
+           lda vscroll_x2  ; check current step size beq to_2x       ; zero is 1x, switch to 2x
-           bne to_1x
+           bne to_1x       ; non-zero is 2x, switch to 1x
    ?not_anything
-           lda #0
-           sta pressed
-   ?exit   rts

-Then, there are 4 subroutines, two of each category (playfield, vertical scrolling step size) that handle the switching of each category:
+           lda #0          ; no console key pressed, so clear the variable sta pressed     ;   to allow a new press ?exit   rts

+which controls two variables: the playfield width of the scrolling area, and the vertical scrolling step size.
+For each of those variables there are two possible choices, so two subroutines are needed: one for each choice.
+For the playfield width, there is one to change to the wide playfield and one to the normal playfield:

 .. code-block::